Mickleham, Surrey: History

 Mickleham lies near to the old Roman road known as Stane Street, which ran from London to Chichester.
-Then, acquiring its Old English based name, the small settlement lay within the Copthorne hundred the initial purposes of which were those of the feudal system — use for meetings of the wealthy and powerful for strategic purposes in Anglo-Saxon England and later becoming an area of land assessment for taxation.
+It acquired its Old English based name in Anglo-Saxon times, when it was a small settlement lying within the Copthorne hundred.

 Mickleham appears in the Domesday Book of 1086 as Michelham and Micleham.
 It was partly held by Nigel from the Bishop of Bayeux and partly by Oswald from (under) Richard de Tonbridge.
-Its domesday assets were: 7 hides; 1 church, 7 ploughs, 3 acre of meadow, woodland worth 4 hogs.
+Its Domesday assets were: 7 hides; 1 church, 7 ploughs, 3 acre of meadow, woodland worth 4 hogs.
 It rendered £10 per year to its overlords.

-Nearby Mickleham Down was the venue for a single wicket cricket match in June 1730.
+Nearby Mickleham Downs was the venue for a single wicket cricket match in June 1730.
 The game was between two teams of three and played for a stake of £50.
 The teams, Surrey and Sussex, were described in a contemporary newspaper report as "esteemed the best in the respective counties" but it does not name the players.
 This is the first and only reference to Mickleham in association with cricket of a senior level.

 Mickleham is mentioned in Jane Austen's novel Emma (1815).

-The philosopher and amateur botanist John Stuart Mill protested against the building of a railway though the "beautiful valley of Mickleham" in 1836.
-The village has featured prominently in cycling, following the loops of Box Hill adopted by various versions of the London-Surrey Cycle Classic which has acquired a federation of European cycling points status as an annual event, since its use in the 2012 Summer Olympics.
+The philosopher and amateur botanist John Stuart Mill protested against the building of a railway though the "beautiful valley of Mickleham" in 1836, while 1852 Grand National winner, Miss Mowbray was prepared for the race in the Village by trainer, George Dockeray.
+The village has featured in cycling, following the loops of Box Hill adopted by various versions of the London-Surrey Cycle Classic which was an annual event for a few years after its use in the 2012 Summer Olympics.

 Amenities

 Places of worship

-The main place of worship is St. Michael's Church, surrounded by St. Michael's Churchyard.
+The main place of worship is St. Michael's Church, surrounded by St Michael's Churchyard.
 The church (in full the "Parish Church of St. Michael and All Angels in Mickleham") has a Norman west tower and a Norman chancel arch, raised in the 1871 restoration by Ewan Christian, who added neo-Norman aisles and east end.
 The Norbury chapel on the north side is late Perpendicular, with chequerboard flint and clunch walling.
 The majority of the stained glass windows are by Clayton and Bell with others by Percy Bacon Bros, Morris & Sons and a modern window by Alfred Fisher (2015).

 Community facilities and commerce

-The village has two pubs (The Running Horses and The King William IV), a village shop (Rose's Stores) and an Italian Restaurant (Frascati).
+The village has a Village Hall, two pubs (The Running Horses and The King William IV) and a restaurant (51 Degrees North).

-The Mickleham Village Hall is on Dell Close and is available for hire.

 Schools

-In the village are Box Hill School, an independent secondary school, located close to the village shop, St Michael's Infant C of E (Aided) School and St Michael's Community Nursery.
+In the village are Box Hill School, an independent secondary school, St Michael's Infant C of E (Aided) School and St Michael's Community Nursery.